la2050/challenge/_2021/learn/fender-play-foundation.md

   parent, teacher and student surveys throughout the semester, we can gauge the impact our program has on learning, engagement, confidence and mental health.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '6000' Describe how Los Angeles County will be different if your work is successful.: >- Our vision is to inspire and unite students and families in Los Angeles County through music.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '6000' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '12000' Describe how Los Angeles County will be different if your work is successful.: >- Our vision is to inspire and unite students and families in Los Angeles County through music.
 To scale and reach more students, we need partners who